Call Now

 • Cystine - This is common to individuals with a genetic disorder called cystinuria; and it causes the kidneys to expel certain amino acids.

-What Are the Available Treatments for Kidney Stones?
+What Are the Available Treatments for Kidney Stones in Singapore?

 Kidney stone treatment in Singapore varies depending on factors such as the size, location, and type of kidney stone present.